lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 likely to return a result more quickly.

 **Example single-table query**:
-The image below presents and example of how to search the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates, returning only the five data columns "coord_ra", "coord_dec", and "g" "r" and "i_calibFlux", and imposing the contraints that the flux must be between 20 and 1000 nanojansky (i.e., between 24th and 28th magnitude).
+The image below presents an example of how to search the DP0.2 Object catalog using a 3 arcminute cone near the DC2's central coordinates, returning only the five data columns "coord_ra", "coord_dec", and "g" "r" and "i_calibFlux", and imposing the contraints that the flux must be between 20 and 1000 nanojansky (i.e., between 24th and 28th magnitude).